Rhine-Main Neuroscience Network (rmn2)

 Department of Neurology

-The main interest of our group is the understanding of (patho-)physiological mechanisms underlying the crosstalk between the immune and central nervous systems.
+The main interest of our group is the understanding of (patho-)physiological mechanisms underlying the crosstalk between the immune and central nervous systems (CNS).
 These complex and dynamic interactions are especially relevant in autoimmune diseases of the CNS such as multiple sclerosis (MS).
-Using broad technical expertise ranging from molecular biological, immunological and electrophysiological methods to animal experiments in disease models and blood and tissue samples from patients with multiple sclerosis, we are specifically interested in:
+Using broad technical expertise ranging from molecular biological, immunological and electrophysiological methods to animal experiments in disease models and blood and tissue samples from patients with MS, we are specifically interested in:

 Ion channels are ubiquitous signal integrators regulating basic cellular functions mandatory for key pathways in autoinflammatory conditions such as immune cell activation, effector functions, demyelination and neuronal cell death.
-Our focus is on two-pore domain (K2P) potassium channels, the latest discovered group of potassium channels, comprising 15 members with unique expression profiles, regulation and biophysical properties.
+Our main interest lies in the specific role of potassium channels such as two-pore Domain (K2P) channels for regulating key pathways in autoimmunity.

 Migration of immune cells into the CNS tissue is a multi-step process dependent on an interaction between leukocytes and endothelial cells of the blood-brain barrier.
-This process is especially relevant in multiple sclerosis as has become evident from clinical practice.
-We have recently discovered that KCNK2, a member of the K2P channel family, regulates the inflammatory phenotype of endothelial cells opening up novel research directions on the blood-brain barrier.
+We, among others, have discovered that KCNK2, a member of the K2P channel family, regulates the inflammatory phenotype of endothelial cells opening up novel research directions on the blood-brain barrier.